nickloman/nickloman.github.com/_posts/2015-03-29-sgm-2015-genomics-presentations-to-watch-out-for.md

 A few notables!
 On Tuesday night there is the announcement of the new SGM journal <b>Microbial Genomics</b> in Hall 3 which I am pleased to be serving on the editorial board.
 Lots of tweeps are likely to be there.
 Straight afterwards we will head to a local pub for a "tweet-up".

 On Wednesday morning we will be launching our new BBSRC-funded grant <b>MicrobesNG</b> over at the stunning new Library of Birmingham which is well worth a visit if you haven't been in.
-We will be running two sessions explaining what we are doing, with refreshments provided.
+MicrobesNG aims to provide a very different type of sequencing service, specifically tailored to the needs of microbiologists.
+We will be running two sessions explaining exactly what we are doing, with refreshments provided.
 Please <a href="http://microbesng.uk/sgm2015">sign-up</a> over at the website if you would like to come along!

 In terms of scientific sessions I will be mainly hopping between the antibiotic resistance session and the microbiome session, with a few detours for prize lectures and hot genomics lectures.
 During the breaks I will be over on the MicrobeSNG trade-stand.
 Look forward to saying hello!